klinucsd/ckanext-ndpcatalogadditions/README.md

   https://docs.ckan.org/en/2.10/api/#ckan.logic.action.delete.dataset_purge

   This endpoint copies the specified dataset to the production CKAN catalog.
 The correspondence between the dataset and its creator and the organization it belongs to is also copied to the production CKAN's catalog.
+After a successful copy operation, the dataset in Prekan is marked as deleted.

 * ##### POST <CKAN_URL>/ndp/package_reject

   Reject a dataset in Prekan by submitting a JSON string with the fields specified in this link: https://docs.ckan.org/en/2.10/api/#ckan.logic.action.delete.dataset_purge

+  This endpoint will completely purge the specified dataset from Prekan.

 ## Requirements